- My TV options

 Subtitles allow viewers with hearing difficulties to read the dialogue that is being spoken and this text is usually displayed at the bottom of the screen.

-Most programmes are now subtitled on Freeview and the service is constantly increasing.
+Most programmes are now subtitled on Freeview.
 When a programme is subtitled, the broadcaster can display an 'S' in the programme synopsis which signals to viewers that this facility is available.

 All Freeview products enable viewers to access subtitles and these can be accessed in one of two ways: